 We came to the decision that since several councillors are not able to attend council meetings because of of risk of infection and because of the risk of spreading disease unknowingly by social contact, that we would suspend council meetings for the foreseeable future.
 We will be dropping all non-essential business for the time being and devote all our staff and councillor time to dealing with this current crisis.

-As from Wednesday afternoon, all Town Council and Town Hall staff will be redeployed to work from home to minimise their risk of catching or spreading the disease.
+All Town Council and Town Hall staff will be redeployed to work from home to minimise their risk of catching or spreading the disease and they will be redeployed wherever possible in supporting the volunteer teams.
 This will pose some technical challenges so please bear with us.

-The Town Hall will close from Thursday – We can no longer promise a safe environment for either our users and staff.
+The Town Hall is now closed for the duration – We can no longer promise a safe environment for either our users and staff.

 We apologise for any inconvenience caused and of course sympathise with our users who will be losing income due to cancelled classes etc. However bookings are down and attendance is rapidly dropping.